Always Improving Title

 Student Activities

-(e.g., ai, ee, oa, igh) - Match unfamiliar words to known anchor words to reinforce patterns
+• Match unfamiliar words to known anchor words to reinforce sound patterns

-- Read silly sentences and nonsense words using vowel team patterns
+• Read nonsense sentences using vowel team words

-- Read short stories that highlight vowel team use
+• Read short stories focused on vowel team use

-- Spell words that contain the target vowel teams
+• Spell words that include the target vowel teams

-- Stay motivated with visual progress tools like games and sticker charts
+• Stay motivated through games and sticker charts

 Skills Covered